pombredanne/omg-monitor/README.md

 If you start the container with the parameter `-p 8080:8080 -e DYNAMIC=true` the app will listen on port 8080 for input data.
 This will create a monitor instance as needed - when a new check id comes in.
 This allows you to pump in data from any event source at any pace.
-As this all runs in the one process, this is slightly more memeory efficient.
+As this all runs in the one process, this is slightly more memory efficient.

 ### Example: